jesscoppersmith/PhaeobacterS4Sm-genome-assembly/README.md

 ### Library preparation

-Library preparation was carried out by the University of Wisconson-Madison Biotechnology Center
+Library preparation was carried out by the University of Wisconson-Madison Biotechnology Center in November 2021.

 ### Sequencing

-PacBio HiFi Sequel II SMRT Cell sequencing was performed by the University of Wisconson-Madison Biotechnology Center
+PacBio HiFi Sequel II SMRT Cell sequencing was performed by the University of Wisconson-Madison Biotechnology Center in November 2021.

+Reads are stored on the University of Rhode Island Andromeda Compute cluster

+/home/jcoppersmith/data/1tb_upload_attempt_20220111/demux

 ----------------------------------------------------------------------